kloggy/HA-Irrigation-Version2/README.md

 <h2> Also Important</h2>

 I am posting this project *purely as a way to share it* because people showed an interest in Version 1.
-It is not presented as a 'turn-key' solution.
-It is purely *my personal solution* which I am more than happy for anyone to use in any way they see fit.
-Please understand that Version 2 will require some configuration and customisation on your part to make it work.
-I am prepared to help people get it working but only if you have shown that you have tried more than just copying the files.
+It is *my personal solution* which I am more than happy for anyone to use in any way they see fit.
+I am prepared to help people get this working but only if you have shown that you have tried more than just copying the files.
 The prerequisites are documented and must be followed.

 I am only using GitHub literally as a repository.
-What that means is I just copy my code from my PC to here so that it can be shared.
+What that means is I simply copy my code from my PC to here so that it can be shared.
 There is no formal version control here other than that inherent in the Github editing history.

 One day maybe I'll delve further into how GitHub works but for now I'm afraid that is the situation.

-<h2>Background</h2>

 __IMPORTANT__ - This is still(!) to be considered a *__beta__* of Version 2 but unless anyone finds anything I think I am done with it!
 I can't think of any improvements, at least not ones that I think I want to attempt!
 This version has many cosmetic improvements (IMO) as well as some functional ones:
 - Each Zone within a Cycle can be scheduled to run on selected days
 - All weather sensors are user configuarable and (I think) can be completely ignored if you don't want to use the weather adjustmenst.

 I have further restructured the Lovelace code so that everything is in the `templates/garden` folder.
-Any *files* you have that are in the `template` folder left over form an old version can be removed (unless of course you have a use for them elsewhere).
+Any *files* you have that are in the `template` folder left over from an old version can be removed (unless of course you have a use for them elsewhere).

-If you decide to use it in any way be sure to read ALL of this page.
+If you decide to use this package be sure to read ALL of this page!

 -----

+<h2>Background</h2>

 I wrote this package mainly because Version 1 of my irrigation package worked so well for me that the 'chief gardener' in this house (my wife!) decided she would really like to expand it from four zones to eight so as to include the flower beds as well as the lawn.